myas92/domain-finder/README.md

 If you spend more time for choosing the domain name, with this module you can quickly find a suitable name for own

+NOTE: If you are from Iran, Cuba, Sudan, Syria, or North Korea, Please use a VPN or Proxy
 ## First Example ##

 #### NOTE: domain name should be a word whitout numbers